Andre De Grasse: 2020 Summer Olympics

 De Grasse next competed in the heats of the 200 m, qualifying automatically as the third man in his heat with 20.56.
 This had him again in the unfavourable ninth lane when in his semi-final, he set a new personal best and national record of 19.73, the fastest time in the semi-final phase.
-De Grasse then went on to win the gold medal in the 200m final in a personal best and Canadian record time of 19.62 seconds, making him the 8th fastest of all-time over 200 metres.
-This was Canada's first track gold medal since 1996, and the first gold medal in the 200m since Percy Williams' victory in 1928.
+De Grasse then went on to win the gold medal in the 200 m final in a personal best and Canadian record time of 19.62 seconds, making him the 8th fastest of all-time over 200 metres.
+This was Canada's first track gold medal since 1996, and the first gold medal in the 200 m since Percy Williams' victory in 1928.
 De Grasse was the only male sprinter to compete in both the 100 and 200 m races in Tokyo.

-Hours after his gold medal win, De Grasse competed in the heats of the 4x100 m relay alongside Aaron Brown, Jerome Blake and Brendon Rodney.
+Hours after his gold medal win, De Grasse competed in the heats of the 4 × 100 m relay alongside Aaron Brown, Jerome Blake and Brendon Rodney.
 Again taking the anchor leg, at the point, De Grasse took the baton from Rodney, the Canadian team was judged to be in approximately fifth place, but De Grasse reached the finish line in second, only two-thousandths of a second behind Chinese anchor runner Wu Zhiqiang.
 The Canadian team's qualifying time was third-fastest in the heats, behind Jamaica and China.
 De Grasse repeated this performance in the event final, taking Canada from fifth to the bronze medal position on the anchor leg, securing his sixth Olympic medal.
 This bronze was later upgraded to a silver when the team from Great Britain was disqualified.
 This tied him with Cindy Klassen and Clara Hughes as the second-most decorated Canadian Olympian (behind Penny Oleksiak).

 2021 Diamond League

 In his first event subsequent to the Olympics, De Grasse returned to the Diamond League for the Prefontaine Classic in Eugene, Oregon.
 Running in the 100 metres event, De Grasse recorded a wind-assisted time of 9.74 seconds, winning the event ahead of Tokyo silver medalist Kerley.
 De Grasse said that following the Olympics, he "just went out there to have some fun."
-Weeks later in the Diamond League Final in Zurich, De Grasse placed second in both the 100 and 200 metres events, running in both on the same night.
+Weeks later in the Diamond League Final in Zürich, De Grasse placed second in both the 100 and 200 metres events, running in both on the same night.
 He equalled his 9.89 time from the Olympics and then ran 19.72 an hour later, despite later saying, "I just had no gas" for the latter.
 He called it the end of "my greatest season ever."